rimantascode/MS3-cookbook/README.md

 # Milestone Project 3

 # No-Hunger

-Dynamic reicpes with an interactive design which contains from front-end and back-end with the abilities to add, edit, update, delete the recipes simply and easy, just filling the form, or modifyieng the form.
-It ueses mongoDB and written using Flask Micro Framework, HTML5, CSS3, jQuery, Javascript
+Dynamic recipes with an interactive design that consists of front-end and back-end with the abilities to add, edit, update, delete the recipes simple and easy, just filling the form, or modifying the form.
+It uses MongoDB and written using Flask Micro Framework, HTML5, CSS3, jQuery, Javascript
 Hosted on [Heroku](https://cookbook-ms3.herokuapp.com/)
 Repository on [GitHub](https://github.com/rimantascode/MS3-cookbook)